 A campaign to destigmatize menstruation and raise funds for menstrual health globally.

-Take a red-lipstick selfie and donate (if you can)
+Take a red-lipstick selfie and share it

 Because menstrual hygiene is a human rights issue, and women's reproductive health is something that concerns us all.

 Let's do this together.
 Period.

 Menstrual hygiene is key to women’s health, education, dignity and is a basic human right.
 However:

 In many cultures it remains a taboo, and something impure and shameful leading to restrictions and isolation on women’s participation in daily activities.

 Limited access to information and lack of knowledge further can lead to women not having proper access to sanitary products and facilities including clean water, soap and disposals.

 Girls often miss out on school due to lack of toilets, soap water and proper sanitary products which eventually may lead to dropouts.